attila-lendvai/maru/README.md

    implementation of this very feature, and use/assume this feature in its own implementation.

-It's a confusing enough process, so it makes sense to fork the codebase at the point between 1) and 2).
+It's a confusing enough process, therefore it makes sense to fork the codebase at the point between 1) and 2).
 Strictly speaking, checking out and building a specific prior commit would be enough to provide an executable to execute the bootstrap process, but you may want to harmonize the build system, or you need to `git cherry-pick` some fixes into 1), and sometimes the implementation of the new feature simply requires two parallel, wildly diverged instances of the codebase, until the feature is fully implemented/debugged/bootstrapped.

 But once it's working fine, the old branch becomes irrelevant/stale, except for:

-- didactic purposes (to make it easier to follow how a language grows)
+- didactic purposes (to make it easier to follow how a self-hosted language grows)
 - aesthetics (cherry-picking or backporting changes wouldn't be possible without having separate branches)
 - "Oh God, we have lost all the executables!" -- bootstrap again all the way up from the C implementation